Back to Blog

 The Most Effective Way to Practice

-This is exactly what AI mock interviews are for.
-You actually speak — out loud — to an AI that listens, responds in real-time, asks follow-ups based on YOUR answers, and pushes back when you're being vague.
+AI mock interviews.
+You speak out loud to an AI that listens, responds in real-time, asks follow-ups based on YOUR answers, and pushes back when you're vague.
 Like a real officer, minus the visa on the line.

 Real-time voice conversation with AI consular officer